RSP-git-code/YouTube-API-Channel-Insights/README.md

 ## Prerequisites
 Before running the project, ensure you have the following installed:
 - Python 3.x
+- Generate an api key from [https://developers.google.com/youtube/v3]
+- Take channel id from a specific channel you want to retrieve data from
 - Required libraries:
   - `googleapiclient`
   - `numpy`